btrettel/blastersim/to-do.md

     - test_fmad.f90: `test_num_deriv`
 - Readd `smooth_min` assertions including new one from Wikipedia including some extra gap for floating point error
 - Add elevation angle
-- transonic corrections in the barrel
-    - Input validation at first to not use this with RK EOS (if that's added first)
-    - Assert `CONST_EOS` or `IDEAL_EOS` with `p < p_c` to satisfy requirements of version in Corner's book.
 - pressure gradient
     - Is the pressure gradient necessary?
 The multiple control volumes will provide a pressure gradient of sorts.
     - After adding the pressure gradient, connections will need to know where they are connected.